IgnyteX-Labs/cliasi/README.md

 ### Progress Bars
 You can also have a progress bar which adapts to the size of your terminal <br>
-There are static versions which you just call every time you have an update and animated versions.
+This is the "static" version which you just call whenever you get an update.

 ```python
 from cliasi import cli